dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyscore.md

 ## Parameter Explanations

 - `key`: The name of the sorted set.
-- `min`: The minimum score (inclusive) for the range.
-This can be a specific score or special values like `-inf` to denote negative infinity.
+- `min` and `max`:
-- `max`: The maximum score (inclusive) for the range.
-You can use values like `+inf` to include everything up to positive infinity.
+    - The minimum and maximum score values to filter the members to be removed.
+    - **By default, they are inclusive**.
+To make them exclusive, use the `(` character before the score.
+    - The `+inf` and `-inf` special values can be used to specify positive and negative infinity scores, respectively.

 ## Return Values

-The command returns the number of elements removed from the sorted set.
+- The command returns an integer indicating the number of members removed from the sorted set.

 ## Code Examples